Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/hybrid-setup.md

       - latest:    1.9.3     - Ahead of latest version!
    ```
 2. If you don't have the latest version, [upgrade](/docs/core/pip-install#change-dbt-core-versions) your dbt Core project by running `python -m pip install --upgrade dbt-core`.
 3. Set the following environment variables in your dbt Core project by running the following commands in the CLI.
-Replace the `your_account_id`, `your_environment_id`, and `your_token` with the actual values you copied in the previous step.
+Replace the `your_account_id`, `your_environment_id`, and `your_token` with the actual values in the [previous step](#generate-service-token-and-artifact-upload-values).

    ```bash
    export DBT_CLOUD_ACCOUNT_ID=your_account_id